wowaTYPO3/website-crawler/README.md

 # Website Crawler Script

 ## Description
 This Bash script is designed to recursively crawl the text content of web pages and save it to a text file.
 It prompts the user for a URL and optionally allows setting a maximum depth for crawling.
 The script downloads the website and all linked pages up to the specified depth, converting the content into plain text.
-It features parallel processing, configurable timeouts, and progress tracking.
+It features parallel processing, configurable timeouts, progress tracking, and automatic robots.txt compliance.

 ## Features
 - Recursive website crawling with configurable depth